umarhassan-mitodl/1.011-spring-2011/content/pages/readings.md

 \[Martland\] = Martland, Carl D. *Toward More Sustainable Infrastructure: Project Evaluation for Planners and Engineers*.
 Wiley, 2011.
 ISBN: 9780470448762.

-[*Project Evaluation: Essays and Case Studies*](https://ocw.mit.edu/courses/res-1-001-project-evaluation-essays-and-case-studies-fall-2023/), based upon the textbook, is available as two stand-alone volumes.
+{{% resource_link "19b25aba-bc57-47b6-a669-5f23ed2532a4" "*Project Evaluation: Essays and Case Studies*" %}}, based upon the textbook, is available as two stand-alone volumes.
 Volume I provides an overview of project evaluation as a multi-dimensional process aimed at creating projects that meet the needs of society.
 Volume II examines the equivalence relationships that can be used to compare cash flows or economic costs and benefits over the life of a project.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 SES #